GregCervantes/Challenge-one/README.md

 # Code Refactor Starter Code
 # Project name is Challenge One
-# The Motive was to make the buttons wwork and to organize the code
+# The Motive was to make the buttons work and to organize the code